Bossax/TAO_NARIT/src/Nuvu_example/Internal Timestamp/Internal Timestamp/ReadMe.txt

 ========================================================================
-    		Data Cubes Project Overview
+   		Internal Timestamp Project Overview
 ========================================================================

-This example illustrates how to start the acquisition of multiples images and save them into data cubes.
-This runs on a separate thread
+This example illustrates how to acquire timestamped images.

 Please refer to the "Simple Acquisition" example for a simple example on how to acquire images.